myles3850/myles3850/README.md

 	}
 }
 ```
-I'm a self taught programmer, that's passionate about the data driven world we live in, and it's relationship between our physical and digital world.
+I'm Myles, a developer that's passionate about the data driven world we live in, and it's relationship between our physical and digital lives.

 I love all things open source, and aspire to help build data driven technology that can assist those who need it.